skip to Main Content

 Waiting lists continue to climb within the NHS so if you are currently engaged with your GP and awaiting a referral to CAMHS or your child is on a CAMHS’ waiting list, counselling with one of our team might help your child to feel supported during this time and they can begin to work on understanding their thoughts, feelings and difficulties whilst you wait.
 Under 18’s mental health can deteriorate whilst they wait on lists and therefore counselling with one of our team can be a useful early intervention, which may see your child improving sufficiently to not require CAMHS input once they reach the top of the waiting list (which currently can often take 18-24 months)

-Our counselling service is also often ideal for those under 18’s who are not taken into the CAMHS service (21% of referrals in 2018 – 2019 BACP Dec 2021) and who are referred to other agencies for short term interventions only.
+Our counselling service is also often ideal for those under 18’s who are not taken into the CAMHS service (21% of referrals in 2018 – 2019 BACP Dec 2021) and who are referred to other agencies/charities for short term interventions only.

 We would be very happy to discuss your child’s needs with you.
 Please contact Carol in the first instance, our lead counsellor.
 She will know which counsellors have spaces and can refer you to the right member of our team for you or your child’s individual needs.
-She also holds manages our waiting list at times when we are all fully booked.
+She also holds and manages our waiting list at times when we are all fully booked.

 We look forward to hearing from you.